weaveworks-guides/weave-net-legacy/site/cloud/part-2-deploy-continuous-delivery.md

 <img src="images/deploy.png" style="width:100%; border:1em solid #32324b;" />

-Continuous Delivery with Weave Flux speeds up and streamlines the software development pipeline.
+Continuous Delivery with Weave Flux streamlines the software development pipeline.
 With Weave Flux change is managed between your container registry, where Docker images are built and pushed, and your version control system, which stores not only the code, but also the Kubernetes manifests.

 ## A Video Overview